History of Cadbury: Acquisition by Kraft Foods

 On 2 February 2010, Kraft secured over 71% of Cadbury's shares thus finalising the deal.
 Kraft had needed to reach 75% of the shares in order to be able to delist Cadbury from the stock market and fully integrate it as part of Kraft.
 This was achieved on 5 February 2010, and the company announced that Cadbury shares would be de-listed on 8 March 2010.

 On 3 February 2010, the chairman Roger Carr, chief executive Todd Stitzer and chief financial officer Andrew Bonfield all announced their resignations.
 Stitzer had worked at the company for 27 years.

 On 9 February 2010, Kraft announced that they were planning to close the Somerdale Factory, Keynsham, with the loss of 400 jobs.
 The management explained that existing plans to move production to Poland were too advanced to be realistically reversed, though assurances had been given regarding sustaining the plant.
 Staff at Keynsham criticised this move, suggesting that they felt betrayed and as if they have been "sacked twice".

 In June 2010 the Polish division, Cadbury-Wedel, was sold to Lotte of Korea.
 The European Commission made the sale a condition of the Kraft takeover.
 As part of the deal Kraft will keep the Cadbury, Hall's and other brands along with two plants in Skarbimierz.
 Lotte will take over the plant in Warsaw along with the E Wedel brand.

 On 4 August 2011, Kraft Foods announced they would be splitting into two companies beginning on 1 October 2012.
 The confectionery business of Kraft became Mondelēz International, of which Cadbury is a subsidiary.

+200th anniversary: 2024–present

+On 8 January 2024, Mondelez International announced plans to celebrate the 200th anniversary of Cadbury, including; promotions, celebrations, announcements throughout 2024 and seven retro packaging designs for its Cadbury Dairy Milk bars.

+On 17 March 2024, Cadbury celebrated their bicentenary by unveiling their newly refurbished UK archive.
+The new archive which costed £350,000, documents over 50,000 Cadbury items including; packaging history, artworks, and discontinued products.

+On 23 December 2024, after 170 years of its association with the British monarchy, since the reign of Queen Victoria, it was announced that Cadbury would now no longer hold its Royal Warrant under King Charles III.
+In a statement by a Mondelez spokesperson: "Whilst we are disappointed to be one of hundreds of other businesses and brands in the UK [...] to not have a new warrant awarded, we are proud to have previously held one, and we fully respect the decision."